-Tannehill watched from the sideline as his team get off to a 2-3 start.
-Then, in a Week 6 matchup against the Denver Broncos, the Titans offense got off to a particularly slow start.
+Tannehill watched from the sideline as his team got off to a 2-3 start.
+Then, in a Week 6 matchup against the Denver Broncos, the Titans offense went from slow to anemic.

 The former No. 2 overall pick couldn’t get anything going.
 Then, seven minutes into the third quarter, a costly interception sealed his fate.

 In stepped Tannehill, looking to dig his team out of a 13-0 hole.
 He completed 13 of 16 passes for 144 yards and a pick (on a desperate 4th and 11 shot to the end zone).

 The performance was enough to convince head coach Mike Vrabel to hand him the reins.

 Tannehill took over a 2-4 team averaging just 16.3 points per game.
 The offense could barely move the ball downfield.